 - Marianne Wanamaker, Professor, University of Tennessee

-Most important, they will focus on getting results.
-That task begins by asking companies and trade groups across the country to sign a new Pledge to America’s Workers—committing to expand programs that educate, train, and reskill American workers from high-school age to near-retirement.
+As part of the National Council for the American Worker, the Trump Administration is asking companies and trade groups throughout the country to sign our Pledge to America’s Workers—committing to expand programs that educate, train, and reskill American workers from high-school age to near-retirement.

 As the economy booms, it’s time to make a Pledge to America’s Workers.